-On July 13, 2020, in connection with the Brookfield Investment we issued 260,000 shares of Series 1 Preferred Stock (the "Preferred Stock") of our Delaware subsidiary Superior Plus U.S. Holdings Inc. to an affiliate of Brookfield (the "Brookfield Investor") for U.S.\$260 million.
+On July 13, 2020, in connection with an investment from Brookfield (the "Brookfield Investment") we issued 260,000 shares of Series 1 Preferred Stock (the "Preferred Stock") of our Delaware subsidiary Superior Plus U.S. Holdings Inc. to an affiliate of Brookfield (the "Brookfield Investor") for U.S.\$260 million.